 What information is needed to get car insurance in Vermont?

 To open a new auto policy, you will need to know all of your vehicle information, including the year, make, model and vehicle identification number (VIN).
 Personal information is required, too, such as your social security number, driver’s license number, bank information and address.
-Ask your insurance company what they require.
+Ask your insurance company what it requires.

 Does Vermont require car insurance?